Gorzontrok/Mods-Broforce/MapDataController/README.md

 ## Know Issue :
  * Loading screen is longer.
  * The chance of breaking the map is high.
+ * Sometimes the check in the GUI disappear

  ## Incompatible :
  * None